<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=446209&amp;fmt=gif">

 And we aren’t just talking about BYOD laptops, tablets, and phones.
 This applies to cameras, sensors, medical equipment and other undetected IoT devices.
 Zero Trust means having the visibility to know the identity of every device requesting a connection.
 Not most devices – all devices.

-Aruba ClearPass Device Insight
+HPE Aruba Networking ClearPass Device Insight

 There have been 802.1X solutions on the market for some time now.
 These solutions only allow authorized devices to connect to the network.
 However, their implementation process is labor intensive and time consuming.
-That’s not the case with Aruba ClearPass Device Insight.
+That’s not the case with ClearPass Device Insight.
 This cloud application performs a wide range of Zero Trust architecture techniques as it discovers and profiles all devices connected to the network in automated fashion.

 This solution allows network administrators to discover, monitor, and automatically classify new and existing devices that connect to a network, thus eliminating the costly guesswork of what a device is in a DHCP address list.
 ClearPass gives you granular visibility into the attributes of every device including its type, vendor, hardware version, and behavior.
 This collective information helps your team create granular access policies to control these devices and reduce risk exposure introduced to the network.
 Once a device’s identity is confirmed, it is then authenticated every time it connects to the network.